Harnessing natural and mechanical airflows for surface-based atmospheric pollutant removal: Methods

-where $E$ is the collection efficiency, related to the permeability and porosity of the filter medium~\cite{hinds2022aerosol}. \update{Eqs. \eqref{eq:mo_log_law}--\eqref{eq:fibre_flow_rate} are evaluated using the parameter distributions listed in Tabs.
+where $E$ is the collection efficiency, related to the permeability and porosity of the filter medium~\cite{hinds2022aerosol}. \updateii{Particle capture in HVAC filters is not governed by diffusion alone.
+Depending on particle size and flow conditions, dominant mechanisms include Brownian diffusion, interception and inertial impaction~\cite{hinds2022aerosol}.
+These mechanisms are incorporated into the collection efficiency term $E$ in~\eqref{eq:fibre_flow_rate}.
+For $\mu$m-scale particles typical of atmospheric PM$_{2.5}$, representing mass-based metrics, filtration is often inertia- or interception-dominated, such that the pollutant removal rate depends primarily on the flow-through velocity rather than molecular diffusivity. } \update{Eqs. \eqref{eq:duct_law}--\eqref{eq:fibre_flow_rate} are evaluated using the parameter distributions listed in Tabs.
 S1--S3, and the resulting distribution is then combined with the other methods from this section. }